Getting the Most of It—How To Get a Full Scholarship to NYU

 - Online search tools

 DoNotPay can help you skip the entire research process and find all available scholarships within minutes.
-With our app, you will learn only about scholarships you’re eligible for, including federal grants and NYU programs.
+With , you will learn only about scholarships you’re eligible for, including federal grants and NYU programs.

 The more financial aid programs you get, the less you will have to pay on your own, potentially reaching the goal of not paying anything out of your pocket.
 DoNotPay can help you find all programs for which you meet the requirements in under five minutes.
 All you need to do is: